Rules and Guidelines for IAU Scientific Meetings

 Division Meetings are organised jointly by Division Presidents, with the respective Division Steering Committees acting as individual SOCs (or, as the case may be, appointing ad hoc SOCs), and taking into account the existence of Inter-Division, Cross-Division or Working Group activities.

 The programmes (scientific and business) are left to the responsibility of the relevant Divisions, as are the respective roles attributed to their Commissions and Working Groups, in consultation with their members.
 Their scientific programme should however take into account the general programme of the GA, in particular avoiding duplicating sessions, or part of sessions, or talks, already included in the programme of GA Symposia or Focus Meetings.
-To this effect, the scientific programme of Division Meetings should be finalised in consultation with the GS.
+To this effect, the scientific programme of Division Meetings should be finalised in consultation with the IAU General Secretary.

-The deadline for finalising the programme of Division Meetings is 1 December of the year preceding the GA, i.e., 1 year after the deadline for the proposal of Symposia and Focus Meetings therefore allowing the Divisions to optimise their scientific programme taking into account the already accepted meetings of the GA.
+The deadline for finalising the programme of Division Meetings is 1 December of the year preceding the GA, i.e., 1 year after the deadline for the proposal of Symposia and Focus Meetings.
+This allows the Divisions to optimise their scientific programme by taking into account the already accepted meetings of the GA.

 2.5.
 Regional Meetings

-• in the Asian-Pacific region (APRIM, since 1978),
+- in the Asian-Pacific region (APRIM, since 1978),

-• in the Latin-American region (LARIM, since 1978), and
+- in the Latin-American region (LARIM, since 1978), and

-• in the Middle-East-African region (MEARIM, since 2008).
+- in the Middle-East-African region (MEARIM, since 2008).

 These Meetings are held by invitation of a national astronomical society in, respectively, the Asian-Pacific region, the Latin-American region, and the Middle-East-African region, in years between GAs.
 Their purpose, in addition to the discussion of specific scientific topics, is to promote contacts between scientists in the regions concerned, especially young astronomers.
-Therefore, a much wider range of scientific topics, a larger SOC, and a larger total attendance are expected for RIMS than for IAU Symposia.
+Therefore, a much wider range of scientific topics, a larger SOC, and a larger total attendance are expected for RIMs than for IAU Symposia.

 2.6.
 General Assembly

 The IAU General Assembly (GA) takes place every three years and lasts for two five-day sessions spread over two weeks.
 It is a unique opportunity for astronomers worldwide working in all fields of astronomy to come together.
-It includes an attractive and intense scientific programme comprising in general 6 Symposia and up to 12 Focus Meetings as well as the Division days, Institutional Meetings, and the core administrative meetings of the Union.
+It includes an attractive and intense scientific programme comprising in general of 6 Symposia and up to 12 Focus Meetings as well as the Division days, Institutional Meetings, and the core administrative meetings of the Union.
 See https://www.iau.org/science/meetings/general_assemblies/hosting/ for the Rules and Guidelines for hosting an IAU GA.

 3. Preparations for IAU Meetings